harshith7797/Demographic_Migration_Analysis/README.md

 # Demographic_Migration_Analysis
 Basic analysis of migration patterns as well as their related demographic characteristics.
 The demographics of focus will be: education, race, sex, population by age, poverty levels, and housing types.

+To Generate Plots:
+-> Normalized Plots for all categories: normalized_plots.py -> Geographic map of overal stats: population_plots.py ->

 ## File Structure
 ```